practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/index.md

 ## Related Theory

-We will cover some related theory on [Coersing types](coersing-types-and-java-lang.md) (also known as casting types) to help us deal with Java interoperability.
+We will cover some related theory on [Coercing types](coersing-types-and-java-lang.md) (also known as casting types) to help us deal with Java interoperability.

 We will also cover how to manage the scope of your Clojure code with [Namespaces](namespaces.html).